Cong-Ha/PopsicleFactory/README.md

 **And** the payload should contain the list of Popsicles that matched the search criteria.

 ## Requirements
-- Create popsicle code should be unit tested (Read and update operations do not need to be unit tested)
+- Code should be unit tested
 - Project should be able to run locally
 - Examples should be included for calling the Webservice.
 (IE: Swagger, Postman, Curl)
-- Exercise should take no longer than 6 hours

 ## Design Considerations
 - Feel free to mock the backend